Boston

 Freedom Trail Walking Tour

 It wouldn’t be a trip to Boston without a tour along the Freedom Trail.
-This iconic pathway throughout Boston highlights the major landmarks and sites of significance in the Revolutionary War, and showcases just how much history Boston really has.
+This iconic pathway throughout Boston highlights the major landmarks and sites of significance in the Revolutionary War and showcases just how much history Boston has.
 Featuring 11 historic sites in just under one mile of walking, the Freedom Trail is also an effective way to see the big historical highlights of Beantown.

-Take the Freedom Trail Guided Walking Tour, where costumed guides narrate you with important information about Boston in the eighteenth century, and let you in on all the local legends and secrets.
+Take the Freedom Trail Guided Walking Tour, where costumed guides narrate with important information about Boston in the eighteenth century, and let you in on all the local legends and secrets.
 This red-lined path throughout the city is also free to walk on your own time, should you prefer to explore at your own pace without the commentary.
 Just follow the red brick road!

 Museum of Fine Arts

+The Art of the Americas wing, a relatively recent expansion, offers over 50 distinct galleries filled with items dating from the pre-Columbian period through the second half of the twentieth century.
 Make time to stop in the gift shop, too - it's very well stocked with a diverse selection of gifts, books, toys, clothing, and more.
 You'll find the ideal artsy souvenir here!

 John F. Kennedy Presidential Library and Museum